Content, Style and Behaviour

 You may still see this in the navigation links on a page which the

-a column down the side.
-Semantically this is a list and should really
+column down the side.
+Semantically this is a list and should really be

-be marked up as such.
-If a table-like appearance is needed then
+marked up as such.
+If a table-like appearance is needed then CSS rules

 TABLE is sometimes used for things that might be more appropriately marked up as lists, eg. using UL (unordered list), OL (ordered list) or DL (description list) tags.
 An example might be the list of ingredients for a recipe; you might be tempted to encode it as a table because you want the quantities to be lined up in a column on the left.
 It might be appropriate to use TABLE here but a bit of reflection might tell you that it's really an unordered list - for example you might note that while there's usually a quantity for each ingredient it's not always the case ('salt to taste') so this isn't really columns of data, just list items that might have a distinguished field.